ndf-zz/remootio-adapter/README.md

    - Low Battery: Automated feeding is suppressed when battery voltage falls below 13V.
-In this state, manual operation is still enbaled.
+In this state, manual operation is still enabled.
 If the battery falls below 11.8V, a warning LED is illuminated and remootio operation is disabled.
    - Spurious Sensor: In the case of a spurious triggering of the home sensor, an error condition is flagged and the